isomerpages/mlaw-corp/_covid19/01-about-the-bill.md

 ---
 layout: leftnav-page-content
-title: B
+title: COVID-19 About the bill
-permalink: /c
+permalink: /covid19-relief/
-breadcrumb: C
+breadcrumb: About the bill
-collection_name: c
+collection_name: covid19
 ---

-About
+About the Bill